Jcorb08/Jcorb08/README.md

 - 👋 Hi, I’m @Jcorb08
-- I’m currently with knowledge in Java, HTML, Pascal, SQL, PHP, Python and C#.
+- I’m currently with knowledge in Java, JavaScript, MySQL, PHP, Python and C#.
 - And hoping to learn more!

 <!---